emberjs/guides/source/templates/writing-helpers.md

 {{format-currency 350 sign="£"}}
 ```

-Now our helper will print pounds sterling rather than US dollars:
+We'd like our helper to print pounds sterling rather than US dollars:

 ```handlebars
 £3.50